What is Nokedli

 This is my favorite method for making Nokedli and can be done using anything with medium-sized holes spaced far enough apart, such as the back of a cheese grater or a perforated spoon.
 The idea is that you load your chosen implement up with a small amount of dough, and then use a silicone spatula to press the dough through the holes.
 It's easier to see this in action than to explain it, so check out the video below to see how it's done.
 It does take a little elbow grease, but there's something super satisfying about watching the little dumplings emerge from the holes.

 A potato ricer is like a giant garlic press, and it allows you to fill the hopper with dough, and then squeeze out the Nokedli.
-This is probably the fastest method of making these dumplings, but you need a ricer with interchangeable disks.
+This is probably the fastest method of making these dumplings, but you need a ricer with interchangeable discs.
 You want to use a disk with relatively large holes that are spaced further apart.
 If you use one with small holes spaced too close together, the extruded dough will stick back together again before it hits the water.

 Nokedli (Spätzle) Maker - There are dedicated tools for shaping Nokedli.
 They work fine and quickly produce consistent results, but unless you're planning on making these a lot (or have an infinite amount of storage space in your kitchen), I usually recommend against buying such specialty tools which will most likely end up in the back of a drawer somewhere collecting dust.